If you’re in the market for a pricier home, then you may need a jumbo loan.

 In general, a lower DTI ratio shows lenders that you have room in your budget to afford the monthly mortgage payment.
 For a jumbo loan, lenders may require your DTI ratio to be no higher than 43% to 45%, though that number could be lower depending on the lender you’re working with.

 Cash reserves are how much money you have that’s not needed for your down payment and closing costs.
-Your lender is going to want to make sure you have enough cash in the bank to cover the first six to 12 months of mortgage payments.
+Your lender will want to make sure you have enough cash in the bank to cover the first six to 12 months of mortgage payments.

 Jumbo Loan Qualification Process